MolSSI/EEX/eex/README.md

 Data in EEX is stored in two different places: the `FileLayer` and the `DataLayer`.

 The `FileLayer` data can either be stored in memory or on disk as HDF5.
-Thus, the `FileLayer` is for storing information which has the potential to be large and heterogenous.
+Thus, the `FileLayer` is for storing information which has the potential to be large.
 Currently, the file layer contains data for each atom, and topology information for the system (bonds, angles, dihedrals).

 The `DataLayer` is for storing smaller, less uniform data.
-Force field parameters are stored in the datalayer
+Force field parameters are stored in the datalayer.

+Although data may be stored in the filelayer or the datalayer, all data is accessible through datalayer functions.

 ## Private Data Structures